Nonviolent Communication helps its readers solve conflicts by focusing on people’s needs and avoiding judgments.

 Observation Without Evaluation

-Observing without evaluating is one of the keys of nonviolent communication and one of the most difficult steps to master.
+Observing without evaluating is one of the keys to nonviolent communication and one of the most difficult steps to master.

 For example the phrase: “Mark always comes late at work” already implies an evaluation.